DIPlib/diplib/src/documentation/main.md

 are the following documentation pages:

 - The `dip::Image` class, everything else revolves around it.
-- \ref design "A page documenting design decisions", helps understand the library architecture.
+- \ref design, helps understand the library architecture.
-- All image analysis functions are defined in the \ref dip "dip namespace".
+- All image analysis functions are defined in the `#dip` namespace.
-- \ref using_iterators "Using iterators to implement filters", in case existing algorithms are not sufficient.
+- \ref using_iterators, in case existing algorithms are not sufficient.

 A short history
 ---------------